1993zig/docs/docs/dobby/commands.md

 `/blacklist` - Group of commands to blacklist users.
 `/immune`    - Group of commands to set roles as immune.

+## Baddomain

+`/baddomain punish` - Ban user for using a bad domain.
+`/baddomain delete` - Delete bad domain in chat.
+`/baddomain log` - Log bad domain used in chat.
+`/baddomain check` - Checks the bad domain api.

 ### Moderation

 `/hackban`  - Ban a user id from the server.